Automatic stretching of the raster histogram in QGIS

 QGIS allows you to save a default raster band combination, standard deviation and contrast enhancement algorithm for rasters.

 But it seems that not many people use this feature.
 At least no one noticed that although the band combination and standard deviation can be saved, they are of no use because the saved values are not applied when the raster is loaded.
-There were also other problems (for example, the default band combination is 5-4-3, but the raster properties show 1-2-3) that no one reported.
+There were also other problems (for example, when the default band combination is set to 5-4-3, in the raster properties dialogue we still see 1-2-3) that no one reported.

 All this has been around for a long time, somewhere since r13582 or even earlier.
 And only in r15256 were all these problems finally solved.

-I’ll try to explain why you might need it and how to use it.
+I’ll try to explain why you might need it all this settings and how to use them.

-As you know, the number of bands in raster data can often be more than three, e.g. Landsat data has 8 channels.
-When working with such rasters, the standard combination of bands 1-2-3 (channel 1 - R, channel 2 - G, channel 3 - B) is not suitable, the image will be uninformative.
+As you know, the number of bands in raster data can often be more than three, e.g. Landsat imagery has 8 bands.
+When working with such rasters, the standard combination of bands 1-2-3 (band 1 — R, band 2 — G, band 3 — B) is not suitable, the image will be uninformative.

 For this type of data, a 5-4-3 combination is usually used; it looks a little better, but the image is still quite dark.